frain-dev/convoy-website/content/docs/glossary.md

 This section collects brief definitions of some of the technical terms used in the documentation for Convoy.

-## Groups
+## Projects

-Groups are used to create logical contexts or separate environments (dev, staging & production).
-Different groups can also be created for different teams each with its own login details on the same convoy deployment.
+Projects are used to create logical contexts or separate environments (dev, staging & production).
+Different projects can also be created for different teams each with its own login details on the same convoy deployment.

 ## Endpoints